Here’s a sample resume we recently produced for a Business Development Manager in Singapore.

 - Establish contact with customers within and outside of Asia; understand local needs and suggest optimum product offerings, achieving above industry customer retention rates.

 - Conduct macro analysis to identify key untapped opportunities; analyse barriers to entry including competition analysis, tender requirements, equipment lifecycle times, and customer size for line of 6 unique software solutions targeted at oil and gas industry.
-[These are the exact phrases used in the job advertisement we are applying for.
-The HR Executive reading your CV may not have an accounting background.
-Their understanding of the industry is limited.
-Ensure you use the language they’re familiar with, such as the phrases used in the job advertisement.]

 - Identify key partnerships and industry gatekeepers; negotiate partnerships to leverage on both parties’ strengths; formulate strategies to align incentives and create win-win scenarios for all parties involved.